 single-post-banner-image

-Navigating the Challenges of Universal Arbitration
+Overcoming the Complexities of Universal Arbitration

-Karim A Youssef, CEO of Youssef & Partners (Youssef + Partners), has written a thought-provoking publication on the challenges posed by modern arbitration.
-In ‘Universal Arbitration Between Freedom and Constraint: The Challenges of Assessment and Control of Jurisdiction in Multiparty Multi-Contract Arbitration‘, which is published in the ICCA Congress Series 2011, Youssef examines the state of arbitration and its changing dynamics in the last few decades.
-The publication explores the emergence of arbitration as a popular method for dispute resolution and how expanding jurisdiction practices have posed a challenge to traditional commercial justice in the form of national courts.
+Karim A. Youssef, CEO of Youssef & Partners, has authored a compelling publication on the complexities of modern arbitration.
+In Universal Arbitration Between Freedom and Constraint: The Challenges of Assessment and Control of Jurisdiction in Multiparty Multi-Contract Arbitration, published in the ICCA Congress Series 2011, Youssef explores the evolving landscape of arbitration over recent decades.
+His work delves into arbitration’s rise as a preferred dispute resolution method and the challenges posed by expanding jurisdictional practices to traditional commercial justice and national courts.

 Arbitration has emerged as a popular means of dispute resolution, it stands side by side with the commercial national justice.
 Expansive practices of jurisdiction in the last decades (in particular, the so-called “extension” of the arbitration agreement to non-signatories or to related contracts) brought a serious challenge to the idea that national courts are the natural judge of international commerce.